Sport in New Zealand: Tennis

 Tennis was introduced to New Zealand in the 1870s, soon after the modern form of the game was invented in England.

 The first New Zealand Tennis Championships were played at Farndon in Hawkes Bay in 1886.

-Māori participation in tennis began soon after, with many Māori playing at a high standard by the 1890s.
+Māori participation in tennis began soon after.
 Sir Maui Pomare, the first Māori to qualify as a doctor, won the USA Inter-Varsity Tennis Championships in 1899 while he was studying there.
-This began a great legacy of Māori participation in tennis, with many players of high calibre emerging over the years, most recently professional players like Kelly Evernden, Rewa Hudson and Leanne Baker.
-But perhaps the doyenne of Māori tennis was Ruia Morrison, who played with great honour in international competitions, and at Wimbledon, in the early days of the professional era.
+This began a legacy of Māori participation in tennis, with players emerging over the years, most recently professional players like Kelly Evernden, Rewa Hudson and Leanne Baker.
+But perhaps the doyenne of Māori tennis was Ruia Morrison, who played in international competitions, and at Wimbledon, in the early days of the professional era.

 New Zealand and Australia, combined as Australasia, were founding members of the International Tennis Federation (ITF) in 1913.

 New Zealander Tony Wilding was the World No. 1 player in 1913.
 He was Wimbledon Champion in 1910, 1911, 1912 and 1913.
 He was a pivotal figure in helping Australasia win the Davis Cup in 1907, hold it in 1908 and 1909, and to win it again in 1914.
 He was killed in action during World War I on 9 May 1915 in the Battle of Aubers Ridge, northern France.

 New Zealand has competed in the Fed Cup since 1965, when they played Argentina (won 2–1) and Australia (lost 0–3).
 At a Fed Cup regional tournament held in Christchurch in 2007, New Zealand played Jordan (won 3–0), India (lost 1–2), Chinese Taipei (lost 1–2), Kazakhstan (won 3–0), and Hong Kong (won 2–1).

 New Zealand's representatives at the Olympic Games have been: 1912, Stockholm – Tony Wilding (Australasia); 1988, Seoul – Belinda Cordwell and Kelly Evernden (singles) and Bruce Devlin with Kelly Evernden (men's doubles); 1996, Atlanta – Brett Steven; 2008, Beijing – Marina Erakovic.

 The Heineken Open is part of the ATP International Series played in Auckland each year, just before the Australian Open.